 I'm NOW on instagram posting new photographs as I write.
 You can find me here: susansuspenseauthor

-Maybe I should change my name because I've just ventured into writing a Saga novel, called, Me and My Family.
+I've just ventured into writing a Saga novel, called, The Bartlett Family Secrets.
 The story is set in Dorset because I do spend quite a bit of my leisure time in Poole and Bournemouth.
 I love Bournemouth beach.
 Here I am enjoying the sun.

 May 2014.
 Yes Chef, No Chef, has been nominated by the Romantic Novelist's Association for newly published authors.